Email FacebookTwitterMenu burgerClose thin

 Share

-Lead generation is critical to your long-term success as an advisor, but getting a prospect into your sales funnel is just one part of the picture.
+Lead generation can play a major role in your long-term success as an advisor, but getting a prospect into your sales funnel is just one part of the picture.
 Once you make first contact, it’s time to begin nurturing that relationship so you can convert prospects into clients.
-Knowing how to follow up with a potential client – and what to avoid – can help you generate more sales as an advisor.
+Knowing how to follow up with a potential client can help you generate more sales as an advisor.

 A prospective client may be actively looking for an advisor to work with, but you might be just one of many advisors they’re considering.
 Just as the early bird gets the worm, the advisor who’s proactive about following up may be the one to land the client.